Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-21-omit-under-the-hood.md

 ---
-title: Omit under the hood
+title: Omit type under the hood in TypeScript
 date: "2021-04-21"
 description: Given the object and a union of properties, return the object but without those properties
 labels: